Top Mac Security Threats: Learn How to Prevent Them

 Delete cookies, caches, and browsing history

-The Potentially Unwanted Programs (PUPs) that display fake virus alerts have various components hiding within your system.
-You can prevent it by deleting cookies, caches, and browsing history of your Safari browser.
+Potentially Unwanted Programs (PUPs) that display fake virus alerts have various components hidden within your system.
+You can prevent it by deleting cookies, caches, and your Safari browser’s browsing history.
 Here’s what you need to do:

 You must also inspect all the apps and uninstall the suspicious MacOS app that might show the Security Alert.
 To do so: